CDSoft/calculadoira/calculadoira.md

 Usage
 =====

-Calculadoira is a interactive terminal calculator.
+Calculadoira is an interactive terminal calculator.
 Expressions are entered with the keyboard, evaluated and the result is printed.
 The next section lists all the operators and functions provided by Calculadoira.